Variable Frequency Drives (VFD)

-What we want to do now is to set the Driver parameters, such to get it operate similar to our original 12 V DC hoist motor.
+What we want to do now is to set the Driver parameters, such as to get it to operate similar to our original 12 V DC hoist motor.
 PLC must be able to get the 3-phase motor to RUN CW or CCW.
 Based on the user manual which comes with the AC driver, we need to set the parameters to get the Driver function as we want.
-See Figure 4
+See Figure 4.

 Setting Pr.38 requires us to add a small circuit to set M0 = 0 to get motor FWD/STOP status, or M1 = 0, to get motor REV/STOP.
 See Figure 5.

-To See more product details, click HERE
+To see more product details, click HERE